News

 GSI New Governance Structure: Strengthening Leadership and Engagement

-At the end of 2023, Greater Spokane Inc. (GSI) implemented a new governance model designed to enhance leadership effectiveness, increase engagement, and improve decision-making.
+2025 marks the first year in which GSI’s new governance structure is in full swing.
+In 2024, GSI implemented the new governance model designed to enhance leadership effectiveness, increase engagement, and improve decision-making.
 This transformation stemmed from a 2021 task force review, which identified opportunities to build a more efficient, inclusive, and forward-thinking governance structure.

 The previous 75-member Board of Trustees has now been restructured into an Executive Board, a Leadership Advisory Council, and six specialized committees to ensure strategic oversight, broader engagement, and leadership development opportunities.